How to Sleep with Lower Back Pain and Sciatica

 There are certain sleep positions that can help you get a good night sleep if you have sciatic nerve pain in your lower back and legs.
 One of the most recommended sleeping positions for sciatica is laying on your side in a fetal position or a pillow between your knees.
 Sleeping in this position supports the natural curve of your spine.

-A comfortable sleeping position can help you relieve some pain.
+A comfortable and best sleeping position can help you relieve some pain.
 If you are experiencing severe nerve pain that makes it nearly impossible to sleep or to perform any other tasks, talk to your doctor about treatment options and how to sleep well with saiatics.

 Without taking any treatment, sciatic nerve pain can keep you up at night.
 Though doctors will prescribe over the counter or prescription medications, it is important to take some steps at home that helps prevent and relieve the pain.

 You can follow these tips to manage sciatic nerve pain like changing sleep positions, stretching, using hot or cold packs, and avoiding standing or sitting for a long period throughout the day.
-People can also find that light exercise, core strength development, and good lifting technique can help them manage and prevent sciatic pain.
+People can also find that light exercise, core strength development, and good lifting technique can help them manage and prevent sciatica pain.

 When experiencing this type of discomfort for the first time, or if the pain is difficult to manage at home, you should consider seeing a doctor to find out the underlying cause.
 The doctor can provide appropriate treatment and assist the patient in finding relief.